sksamuel/avropoet/README.md

 ## Encoders

-An extension method is added for each record generated.
+A member method is added for each record generated.

-This extension method is called `encode()` and returns a `GenericRecord` populated from the values of the data class.
+This method is called `encode()` and returns a `GenericRecord` populated from the values of the data class.

 Eg, `val record = UserProfile.encode()`

+All types implement an interface `HasEncoder` which has this method defined.
+This allows easy pattern matching to discover if a type is capable of being encoded as an avro generic record.

 ## Decoders